 Involuntary loss of coverage is a qualifying event that triggers a special enrollment period.
-If you lose your plan, you’ll have a chance to enroll in a new plan, either on or off the exchange in your state.
+If you lose your plan, you’ll have a chance to enroll in a new health insurance plan, either on or off the exchange in your state.
 Here’s how it works:

 The coverage you’re losing has to be considered minimum essential coverage.
 So if, for example, your short-term plan is ending, that doesn’t count as loss of coverage, since a short-term plan is not considered minimum essential coverage.
-(One exception to this rule has to do with loss of pregnancy-related Medicaid coverage.
-This is not considered minimum essential coverage, but its termination does trigger a special enrollment period).

-It’s important to note that plans can be considered minimum essential coverage even if they’re not compliant with the ACA.
+It’s important to clarify that plans can be considered minimum essential coverage even if they’re not compliant with the ACA.
 Grandmothered and grandfathered plans count as minimum essential coverage, but do not have to be ACA-compliant.
 If those plans terminate, the insured has access to a special enrollment period.

 Loss of coverage due to rescission does not count as a qualifying event.
 Rescission is relatively rare now that the ACA has been implemented, but the law does still allow for rescission in the event of fraud or intentional misrepresentation on the part of the insured.
 (Post-claims underwriting and rescission are still used by short-term health insurance plans, but again, the termination of a short-term plan — for any reason — does not trigger a SEP in the individual market; note that Idaho’s enhanced short-term plans do allow enrollees who have had coverage for at least 11 months to transition to the same carrier’s ACA-compliant plans when their short-term coverage is ending.)

 But other than rescission, “involuntary” loss of coverage just means that you didn’t cancel the plan yourself, or lose your coverage because you stopped paying premiums.